Breviary (Lent)

 More about the Current Condition

-The bifolium was recovered from a binding.
+The bifolium was recovered from a binding, where it was used as a wrapper.
 There is fading and soiling on both sides.
 On the recto are two paper labels, which would have been visible on the spine of the host volume.
 One label, possibly dating to the 18th century, bears the host volume title (Runceus: cros. dialect.).
 The other label, dating to the 19th or early-20th century, bears a location or call number (XXI 66).
 The verso, which was previously pasted down, contains remnants of paper and glue that partially obscure some of the text.
+The creases of the host volume spine and turn-ins are clearly defined.

 Book Decoration and Musical Notation